MarineLasbleis/marinelasbleis.github.io/content/pages/sci-com.md

 Illustration: FdS3.jpg
 sortorder: 2

+Interacting with the public is very important for me.
+Small scales experiments are wonderful to introduce fluid dynamics to everyone and I have been presenting them to the public since 2012 during my PhD in Lyon.

+---

 In 2017, I presented my research topics during several events destinated to a general audience: the ELSIOriginsI event (pictures and video soon to be uploaded) and at a [Nerd Nite Tokyo](https://tokyo.nerdnite.com/).